 After several months of confinement and working remotely, the challenge of the NCCR Chemical Biology was to organize a virtual event, which would stimulate interactions and exchanges between its network’s members.
 With a context of Zoom-fatigue, we looked for a more interactive solution and identified the platform Gather Town, to hold the first NCCR Chemical Biology virtual poster session in February 2021.
 This event brought together approximately 70 researchers.
 Here, we share the lessons learned from our experience and the feedback from participants.

-Every summer, for almost 10 years, NCCR researchers have met in a hotel nestled in the beautiful landscape of the Swiss mountains to share the progress of their scientific research during the annual retreat.
-In an informal and relaxed atmosphere, students, doctoral students, postdocs, scientific collaborators and professors from several scientific disciplines and institutions got to know each other, exchanged ideas, developed new hypotheses and considered possible new avenues for future collaborations.
+For almost 10 years, NCCR researchers have met in a hotel nestled in the beautiful landscape of the Swiss mountains to share the progress of their scientific research during the annual retreat.
+In an informal and relaxed atmosphere, doctoral students, postdocs, scientific collaborators and professors from several scientific disciplines and institutions got to know each other, exchanged ideas and considered possible new avenues for future collaborations.
 Throughout the years, this major annual event consistently contributed in a significant way to the vitality of the scientific research at NCCR Chemical Biology!

 At the end of 2020 we decided to look for an innovative solution to transpose the retreat into a virtual setting.
 Our main objective was to recreate online the dynamic of informal exchanges.
 Therefore, we decided as a first step to reduce the event to an e-poster session rather than organize the full traditional retreat including oral presentations.

-Very quickly, we excluded Zoom platform as a possible solution as it does not offer, despite its breakout rooms, enough freedom and spontaneity in conversations.
+Quickly, we excluded traditional video conferencing platform (such as Zoom) as it does not offer, even in the breakout rooms, enough freedom and spontaneity in conversations.
 With the help of some Google search, we identified Gather Town, a platform that allows participants to move and interact freely within a virtual space.

 However, within our professional network, no one had ever tested it while many were facing the same questioning about which platform to use.
 This lack of feedback on our prospective attempt did not reassure us.
-The promise of online conviviality and interactions, we found throughout our Google searches, encouraged us to take the plunge, but also to document and share our experience, so others could benefit from it.
+The promise of online conviviality and interactions encouraged us to take the plunge, but also to document and share our experience, so others could benefit from it.

 Before the event, we felt uncertain about 3 points: